 Third Party Claims

-Even though Workers’ Compensation Law prevents you from suing your employer for your injuries, if a third party’s negligence was responsible for your injury, you may still have a civil lawsuit.
+Even though Workers’ Compensation Law prevents you from filing a lawsuit against your employer for your injuries, if a third party’s negligence was responsible for your injury, you may still have a civil lawsuit.
 This type of Civil Lawsuit is called a third-party claim.
 For example, if you were using a tool at work that was defective, you may have a claim against the manufacturer for putting the defective product on the market or for failing to properly warn about potential dangers.

-Attorney Edward Singer is a top Los Angeles workers’ compensation lawyer.
+Attorney Edward Singer is a top California workers’ compensation attorney.
 He has more than 25 years of experience representing injured workers in Southern California.
-He will zealously represent you to be sure that you obtain all the benefits to which you are entitled.
-Contact him today via his online form or call 310-849-5679.
+Our offices will zealously represent you to be sure that you obtain all of the benefits to which you are entitled.
+Call today or contact us via our online form.
 You can also find his offices at 2222 South La Brea Ave, Los Angeles, CA 90016 in the Mid City neighborhood of Los Angeles off of I-10 Exit 8.